mimoduo/mimogear/docs/README.md

 * For CSS (using postcss) development, start in the [postcss documentation](https://github.com/mimoduo/Mimogear/tree/master/docs/postcss)
 * For HTML (using pug) development, start in the [pug documentation](https://github.com/mimoduo/Mimogear/tree/master/docs/pug)
 * For javascript development, start in the [javascript documentation](https://github.com/mimoduo/Mimogear/tree/master/docs/javascript)

+**Wondering where all those styles came from?
+You might want to delete the mimo-theme found in /src/postcss/mimo/**

 ##Readying Deployment